XuanVuNguyen/pytorch_image_classification/README.md

 # pytorch_image_classification
-My first interaction with Pytorch
+This is just myy first interaction with Pytorch.
+I'm gonna playing around with the Pytorch library, following the tutorial on the official page of Pytorch